ClickAppz/Spotify-Premium-IPA/README.md

-# Spotify++ IPA for iOS 16 - iOS 18 [Spotify IPA Premium Unlocked]
+# Spotify++ IPA for iOS 26 - iOS 16 [Spotify IPA Premium Unlocked]

 ## Overview
-Welcome to the 'Spotify++' MOD repository!
-This modified project provides iOS users with access to Spotify Premium features without the need for a subscription.
-It is compatible with iOS 15 to iOS 17.5 and iOS 18 on all iPhones and iPads.
+Welcome to the Spotify++ repository.
+This project is designed to target the latest iOS versions, starting with iOS 26, and focuses on enhanced app customization and user experience.
+It is compatible with iOS 26, iOS 18, iOS 17.5, and iOS 15, and works on supported iPhones and iPads.

 <div align="center">
   <img src="https://github.com/ClickAppz/Spotify-Premium-IPA/assets/174243168/f2406b2b-0cef-43bb-b4ae-6aef868475c9" width="125" height="125" />
 </div>

 ## Installation
-1. **Download Spotify++:** Get the Spotify++ IPA file for iOS 16 - iOS 18 from [iTweaked Store](https://iospack.com/apps/download-itweaked-store/).
+1. **Download Spotify++:** Get the Spotify++ IPA file for iOS 26 - iOS 17 from [iTweaked Store](https://iwixer.com/itweaked-apps-library/).
 2. **Sideloading:** Install the IPA using [TrollStore](https://iospack.com/apps/trollstore/), [Esign](https://iospack.com/apps/esign-ipa-installer/), [Sideloadly](https://iexmo.com/sideloadly/), [AltStore](https://iexmo.com/altstore/), or any preferred sideloading method.
 3. **Trust Certificate:** Trust the developer certificate in your device settings to run the app.
 4. **Login:** Launch Spotify++ and log in with your Spotify account credentials.